alex-min/blog-template/_posts/2019-07-18-one-year-of-flutter.md

 While you can make your application look native with more work but generally it's not what you would use Flutter for.
 Flutter shines primarily as building complex apps which have their own design goals.

+### Styling

+Styling will look familiar if you are coming from a web background.
+You will have a stripped-down version of flex, padding & margins, border-radius, font-weight...

+The main difference being that there's a global Flutter theme which applies to your whole app instead of classes.
+This makes it easier to swap the theme to make a dark theme.

+I'm still trying to make my stying code looks nicer, extending the main theme seems to be the right approach.

 ## The parts which would need improvements

 ### Testing

 Testing isn't that bad, especially if you are coming from the Javascript world.
 A lot of the testing building blocks you expect are there and you do have a driver where you can tap on elements and see what happens.

 <figure class="screenshot" markdown="1">